Elise Otté: Education

-In Copenhagen, her mother met and married another British man, English philologist Benjamin Thorpe, and together, the family moved to England.
-Thorpe taught his step-daughter several modern languages as well as Icelandic and Anglo-Saxon to the point that she was able to assist his grammatical work, but they clashed on a personal level and she found him oppressive.
-In 1840, she moved to Boston, United States for some independence and to study physiology at Harvard University.
+In Copenhagen, her mother met and married a British man, English philologist Benjamin Thorpe, and together, the family moved to England.
+Thorpe taught his step-daughter several modern languages as well as Icelandic and Old English to the point that she was able to assist his grammatical work, but they clashed on a personal level and she found him oppressive.
+In 1840, she moved to Boston, United States for some independence and to teach in a family.
+Later she studied science, including geology, physiology and anatomy at Harvard University.
 She also spent time on a tour of Europe.

 Academic career

 She later returned to her step-father's and she assisted his translation of the Elder Edda.
 She found life with him intolerable, however, and in 1849, she moved to Scotland and worked at the University of St Andrews translating for George Edward Day.
 Otte was again assisting an academic who was older than her.
 When Day retired in 1863, she moved with Day and his wife to Torquay until his death in 1872.
 She continued her career from London, writing in scientific periodicals, but also publishing a monograph, Scandinavian history, in 1874.
 This work of academic study had lasting impact and it was reprinted up to 1939 under the title of "Norway, Sweden and Denmark" which matched the title of her 1881 work "Denmark and Iceland".
 Her breadth and depth of knowledge enabled her to publish a range of works.
 She translated a number of books from German by Alexander von Humboldt and another by the historian Johann Martin Lappenberg.
 Her range of skills enabled her to also translate the scientific Rambles of a Naturalist on the Coast of Spain, France and Sicily by the biologist Jean Louis Armand de Quatrefages de Bréau which was written in French.

 In 1884 she published grammars of both Danish and Swedish as well as textbooks aimed at students of German in 1859 and of Danish in 1879.

-She died at Richmond on 20 December 1903, in her eighty-sixth year.
+She died at Richmond on 20 December 1903, aged 85.